 The Tampa Bay area provides an excellent contrast to the more cosmopolitan nature of Orlando.
 It’s got excellent Cuban food, the Salvador Dali museum, and more.
 St. Petersburg Beach has quite the array of bars and restaurants to its credit.
 However, today we get to talk about a not-so-hot spot, the Postcard Inn Bar and Grill.

 The PCI Bar and Grill has been fraught with many issues.
-The health inspectors have been in several times over the past couple of years, and they finally ordered an emergency shutdown of the place on December 10th.
+The health inspectors have been in several times over the past couple of years, and they finally ordered an emerge

 The trends are not all about alcoholic drinks.
 Sure, you can have your gin and tonic or an oddity made with grasshoppers as a garnish, but the soda drinkers are speaking up for their run in 2015.